Kronborg Castle - Hamlets Castle

 Medieval Elsinore

-Helsingør City is situated right on the northern spit of Sealand and on the narrowest part of Oresound with only 4 km to Sweden.
+Helsingør City or "Elsinore" town is situated right on the northern spit of Sealand - and on the narrowest part of Oresound with only 4 km to Sweden.
 The distance between Helsingør and Copenhagen is over 50 km.
-The population of the city is over 40,000 and the name of the city derives from the word "narrow strait".
-Helsingør in founded around 1420 by the Danish King Eric of Pomerania - who established the Sound Dues in 1429 and built the castle “Krogen” - which was expanded in the 1580s and named Kronborg.
+The population of the city is around 50,000 - and the name of the city derives from the word "narrow strait".
+Helsingør in founded around 1420 by the Danish King Eric of Pomerania - who established the Sound Dues in 1429 - and built the castle “Krogen” - which was rebuild successively in the 1570s - by King Frederik II - after a heavy fire - and named it Kronborg.
 Helsingør is a medieval city with old timbered houses and cobble stoned streets in the inner part of the town.
-Helsingør is also a thriving city with ferries transporting commuters back and fourth on the busy narrow strait between Denmark and Sweden.
-Kronborg Castle also called - Hamlets Castle - is the main tourist attraction and gathers thousands and thousands of visitors every year.
+Helsingør is also a thriving city with ferries transporting commuters back and fourth on the busy Strait between Denmark and Sweden.
+Kronborg Castle also called - "Hamlets Castle" - named after the tragedy play “Hamlet” written by William Shakespeare 1602.
+Kronborg Castle is the main tourist attraction that gathers thousands and thousands of visitors every year from all over the world.